 Registers of Scotland (RoS)

-Registers of Scotland (RoS) is building a modern mapping platform to enable it to work with structured data, develop new strategies to deliver information from the Land Register, adapt to improvements in geospatial and location technology and quickly answer questions such as ‘Who owns Scotland?’
+Registers of Scotland (RoS) is building a modern mapping platform enabling it to work with structured data, develop new strategies to deliver information from the Land Register, adapt to improvements in geospatial and location technology and quickly answer questions such as ‘Who owns Scotland’?

-- Improved transparency and accessibility of mapping data.
+- Improves transparency and accessibility of mapping data.

 - Enables prioritisation of manual workload to simplify and improve registration service journeys.

 - Allows RoS to process over 10,000 changes per week from Ordnance Survey.

 - Ensures better understanding of topographic change and its effects on the Land Register.

 - Generates a rule-based model for handling spatial data change (quantification of risk).